Electronics Engineering Technology

 Q: Do you offer financial assistance over and above what the college offers?

 A: Yes.
 There are scholarships and additional awards offered to qualified electronics students for textbooks.
-You can check with the department chairperson to find out current monies that are available.
+You can check with the department chairperson to find out the current monies that are available.
 There are many other forms of assistance provided for students.
 Visit the Financial Aid or Veterans Office on campus for assistance.

 Q: Do you offer courses to prepare for licensing?